BTH-ET1446-TheOctopus/P2P-File-Sharing/README.md

 This project deals about the file sharing among peers.
 This application is developed using Java.
-At start peers are connected to bootstrap server and requests for data.Bootstrap server provides the information of random peers who has the data along with the blacklisted IPs.
+At start,the peers are connected to bootstrap server and request for data.Bootstrap server provides the information of random peers who have the data along with the blacklisted IPs.
-Peers periodically refreshes their validity time and connect to one of the addresses related to swarms to download through HTTPS/REST.
+Peers periodically refresh their validity time and connect to one of the addresses related to swarms to download through HTTPS/REST.
-When another peer requests for the same file as former peer, now it has two sources to download simultaneously.
+When another peer requests for the same file as the former peer, it now has two sources to download simultaneously.

 The repo both contains what was called Bootstrap and client before.